basiclines/ui2ta/README.md

 # UI 2 takeaway
 Is a common set of UI patterns ready to use.
-Also provides basic views managing, basic UI handlers & default app icon
+Also provides basic views managing, basic UI handlers & default app icon.

+## Try the example
+Open http://basiclines.github.com/ui2ta/ from your browser.
+If you open it from a FirefoxOS device it will ask for installing.

 ## UI guidelines
 * **More UI components**: http://www.buildingfirefoxos.com (not Mozilla official)